 Below is an example of how Transmountain Road would look if built in a conventional suburban format.
 This autodominant model of development has, all too often in recent decades, been typical on the majority of major arterials in El Paso.
 The design focuses on the movement of vehicles to the detriment of everything else, including quality views to and from the Franklin Mountains.
 Highspeed traffic moves through middle lanes with exits directing vehicles onto fast-moving parallel frontage roads to access the parking lots of adjacent properties.
 Single-use buildings, likely to be either warehouses or large-format retail stores, would be located to the rear of these parking fields, pushing people as far away from the roadway as possible.
 There is very little sense of place in this strictly auto-oriented development pattern, where everyone must drive large distances.
-Sidewalks are generally non-existent; regardless, no one would want to walk in this type of environment.
+Sidewalks are generally non-existent, nor would anyone want to walk in this type of environment.
 Billboards and tall monument signs are placed to appeal to speeding motorists.
-The businesses along this type of road are those where you arrive and depart by car
+The businesses along this type of road are those where you arrive and depart by car - there would be no reason to linger or to want to walk anywhere including from one store to another.
+On Transmountain Road, this type of design would do little to add to the landscape in which it is placed.
+While a view corridor to the Franklin Mountains would likely be maintained as the buildings are low and far from the road, the view would be framed by a mundane, placeless scene that could be anywhere, and that would greatly detract from the beauty and uniqueness of the landscape.